Yash4850/DataScience/Insurance claim/README.md

 Further step is to predict the output label ‘Target’ in test data by using Deep Neural Network learning model which gives the value of the claim.

 ## Code
-You can find the code [here](https://github.com/Yash4850/DataScience/blob/main/Insurance%20claim/Code/CE802_P2_Notebook.ipynb)
+You can find the code of classification [here](https://github.com/Yash4850/DataScience/blob/main/Insurance%20claim/Code/Classification.ipynb) and regression [here](https://github.com/Yash4850/DataScience/blob/main/Insurance%20claim/Code/Regression.ipynb)

 ## References:
 1.	www.kaggle.com